About

 History

 Prior to the displacement by European immigrants, Native Americans regularly set fires to maintain and improve habitat for deer and other game animals.
-Fires occurred at a frequency of one fire every 7-20 years prior to the Gold rush of 1849.
+Fires occurred at a frequency of one fire every 7 to 20 years prior to the Gold rush of 1849.
 After 1849, European immigrants homesteaded this area, bringing in livestock which grazed in the forest.
 Logging operations removed sugar pine and ponderosa pine in the early years.
 Parts of the forest were logged by oxen teams in the late 1890′s, while ground lead, steam equipment was used in the period between 1900 to 1910.
 Regeneration following logging was accomplished by natural seeding.
 Higher severity fires associated with logging occurred in 1903 and 1919.
 The fire of 1919 resulted in brush fields in the southern part of the property.
 The last old logging operations occurred in 1927, but logging occurred in 1952 and then resumed on an annual basis in 1961.
 Most of the forest has been logged at least once and some parts have been harvested as many as four times.
 Blodgett Forest was donated to the University of California by the Michigan-California Lumber Company in 1933.
 The purpose of the gift was to provide a research site and practical demonstrations of forestry for students, forest industry, and the public.
 The second-growth characteristics of the forest allow many opportunities to study and evaluate alternative management strategies

 Trail of Epiphany

 The Trail of Epiphany is a self-guided tour located at Blodgett Forest Research Station.
-The 3 mile Trail of Epiphany will take you on a self guided tour through the various management alternatives and research done at Blodgett Forest and beyond.
+The three mile Trail of Epiphany will take you on a self guided tour through the various management alternatives and research done at Blodgett Forest and beyond.

 Download the Trail of Epiphany Flyer